Everything You Need To Know About Medical Malpractice in Memphis

 Medical negligence claims can be brought against any medical professionals and/or the institution that employs them, such as obstetricians, nurses, anesthesiologists and radiologists.
 For example, in some birth injury cases we have handled, nurses failed to notify the delivering physician that the baby was in distress.
 Had the doctor been notified, he or she could have ordered a timely Cesarean delivery and avoided injury to the child.
 Therefore, the nurses and hospital were negligent and were financially responsible for the baby’s injuries.

 If you believe negligence by a doctor, surgeon or other medical professional caused you unnecessary injury or pain, a knowledgeable and compassionate attorney from Bailey & Greer can help you determine your legal options.
-To schedule a free consultation with a Bailey & Greer attorney, just visit our Free Consultation page or call us now at 877-819-4414.
+To schedule a free consultation with an attorney at Bailey & Greer, just visit our contact page or call us now at 901-680-9777.

 Related articles on medical malpractice lawsuits in Tennessee

 What You Must Prove in a Tennessee Medical Malpractice Claim?

 What Are the Time Limits for Filing a Tennessee Medical Malpractice Lawsuit?

 Since graduating magna cum laude in 2005 from the University of Memphis School of Law, Thomas has helped make a difference in the lives of victims of serious personal injury, wrongful death, and professional negligence.
 Thomas has extensive trial experience in both state and federal court.
 Among other victories in the courtroom, Thomas obtained several impressive jury verdicts and settlements